AgoraIO-Community/agora-convoai-dify-plugin/convoai/README.md

 This extension provides an endpoint to make Dify agents work with Agora Conversational AI.
 You can easily turn your Dify agents into voice assistant by using this extension.

+#### Prerequisites

+- **Agora Account**
+    You need an Agora account to use the Agora Conversational AI service.
+You can sign up for a free account at [Agora](https://sso.agora.io/en/signup/).
+- **Agora App ID / App Certificate / RESTful Customer ID / RESTful Customer Secret** You need to create an Agora project and get the App ID, App Certificate, RESTful Customer ID and RESTful Customer Secret from [Agora Console](https://console.agora.io/v2).
+- **TTS Vendor Account**
+    You need an account for the TTS vendor you choose.
+The TTS vendor provides the voice synthesis service for the voice assistant.

 #### Configuration

 - **APP**
     The Dify App to turn into voice assistant, choose one from your agent library.
 - **Agora App ID**
     The Agora App ID to use for RTC service.
-Get it from [Agora Console](https://console.agora.io/).
+Get it from [Agora Console](https://console.agora.io/v2).
 Note to enable the Agora Conversational AI service in the Agora Console.
 - **Agora RESTful Customer ID**
     The Agora RESTful Customer ID to use for RTC service.
-Get it from [Agora Console](https://console.agora.io/).
+Get it from [Agora Console](https://console.agora.io/v2).
 - **Agora RESTful Customer Secret**
     The Agora RESTful Customer Secret to use for RTC service.
-Get it from [Agora Console](https://console.agora.io/).
+Get it from [Agora Console](https://console.agora.io/v2).
 - **TTS Vendor**
     The TTS vendor to use for voice synthesis.
 Choose one from the list below.
   - **Azure**
+  - **ElevenLabs**
 - **TTS Vendor Params**
     The parameters for the TTS vendor.
 The parameters are different for each vendor, please refer to the vendor's documentation for more information.
   - **Azure**